-Casting for the London run is to be announced.
 Directed by Daniel Evans with movement by Naomi Said, designs by Robert Jones, video by Tim Reid, lighting by Tim Lutkin, and music and sound by Ben and Max Ringham.

 PLEASE NOTE: This play is a fictional imagination based on real events which took place in 2001 following an episode of Who Wants To Be A Millionaire?
 It is not in any way connected with the makers of the programme or any of the individuals portrayed.